exelban/stats/README.md

 ## What's new

 ### v1.2.4
-    - fixed bug when widgets display not properly (or not shows at all)
+    - fixed bug when widgets don't display properly (or don't shows at all)
     - initialized bar chart widget
     - fixed few bugs